acai1031/-Recipes-Research-Project/README.md

 For this analysis, we will categorize recipes based on their caloric content.
 We define a recipe as "high-calorie" if it contains calories greater than the median calorie count of all recipes.
 We will utilize a permutation test to assess the differences in average ratings between high-calorie and low-calorie recipes.<br>

 **Null Hypothesis (H0)**: people are rating all recipes, irrespective of their caloric content, on the same scale.<br>
 **Alternative Hypothesis (H1)**: high-calorie recipes receive lower ratings.
-This is based on the assumption that users may perceive high-calorie recipes as less healthy and therefore may rate them lower as part of a trend towards health consciousness.<br>
+This is based on the assumption that users may perceive high-calorie recipes as less healthy and therefore may rate them lower as part of a trend towards health consciousness.<br><br>

 **Test statistic**: Difference in average ratings.<br>
 **Significant level**: 0.05 <br>